erenken/weatherlink/src/myNOC.WeatherLink/README.md

 ## Supported Data Structures

-Current this only supports two [data structures](https://weatherlink.github.io/v2-api/data-structure-types).
-I will be adding the WeatherLin Console soon, as I just got one.
+This support Current Conditions and Archive [data structures](https://weatherlink.github.io/v2-api/data-structure-types) for WeatherLink Live ISS and AirLink.
+I will be adding the WeatherLink Console soon, as I just got one.

 ## Setup and Configuration